 If your starter develops odd colors or smells, there's a chance it might be getting moldy.
 This is rare, as most of the time the yeast and bacteria in a starter do a good job fending off bad microbes.

 Why are you all so obsessed with starters?

 A sourdough starter is a magical thing.
 We feed it and it feeds us and it's happiest when it's attended to daily.
 Each starter has its own personality and flavor contribution, and when you're feeding it every day, you tend to grow attached.

 What's the difference between starters?

 Everyone's starter is a little different – what type of flour we feed it, how much water we include (also known as hydration percentage), and the particular makeup of bacteria and yeasts all contribute to a unique identity.
-It's why most bakers choose to name their starter something fun.
+You can “tune” your starter to a small extent by keeping the hydration low or feeding it a special mix of flours, but most of your starter’s characteristics are a reflection of the wild yeasts and bacteria in your environment.
+If you move across the continent and take your starter with you, don’t be surprised if it subtly changes character over the next year!
+These unique local and personal attributes are why most bakers choose to name their starter something fun.